oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 ### VM IO bandwidth limit and reserve

 A vm created by quota consumer(users/groups) consumes quota for the related storage domain.
-To better allocate this quota to vDisks of these VMs, we add a vDisk minimum IO value in VM's configuration.
-This value is used for reserving the badwidth resource to VM's vDisk.
+To better allocate this quota to vDisks of these VMs, we add a vDisk minimum IO limit value in VM's configuration.
+This value is used for reserving the bandwidth resource to VM's vDisk.

 When quota is a constant, we'd like to make sure:

-SD IO bandwidth quota for certain users >= sum of vDisk( related volume in this SD) minimum reserved IO value
+SD IO bandwidth quota for certain users >= sum of vDisk( related volume in this SD) minimum IO limit value

 The vms consume the quota are created by the users defined as consumer, and they should be in running, suspend, hibernate state, but not in shutdown state.

 We use the following policy:

-*   When a new vm is started, the operation will fail if others vDisks minimum reserved IO value adding the new vm vDisks' minimum value exceeds the quota.
+*   When a new vm is started, the operation will fail if others vDisks minimum IO limit value adding the new vm vDisks' minimum limit exceeds the quota.
-*   This vDisks minimum reserved IO value can be adjusted dynamicly.
+*   This vDisks minimum IO limit value can be adjusted dynamically.
-    -   If the reserved IO value is deflated, it will not exeed the quota, the operation can always succeed.
+    -   If the minimum IO limit is deflated, it will not exceed the quota, the operation can always succeed.
-    -   If the reserved IO value is inflated and will not exeed the quota, the operation can succeed.
-However, the operation will fail if the sum of new value and others vDisks minimum reserved I/O value exeeds the quota.
+    -   If the minimum IO limit is inflated and will not exceed the quota, the operation can succeed.
+However, the operation will fail if the sum of new value and others vDisks minimum IO limit value exceeds the quota.

-The vDisk should also have a io bandwidth limit and this value is adjusted based on actual badwidth usage in order to ensure the bandwidth are reserved for each vDisk.
-The detail will be explained in Section Automatic per-device tuning for IO bandwidth limit.

 As in the quota design, quota object parameters modifications can result in exceeding the resource limitations: